cloudmesh-project/reu-2014/doc/source/bios.rst

           :height: 100

      - Loran Saggu
      - Loran is currently a Computer Science B.S. student studying at Indiana University.
 Loran has just completed his sophomore year at I.U.
-Besides coding with Python and Java and working with HTML, Loran enjoys being outside, travelling, and running aro
+Besides coding with Python and Java and working with HTML, Loran enjoys being outside, travelling, and running around.

    * -